matloff/rectools/README.md

 ## Cosine model:

 The basic idea here is as follows.
-The predict the rating user i would give to item j, find some users who are similar to user i and who have rated item j, and average their ratings of that item.
+To predict the rating user i would give to item j, find some users who are similar to user i and who have rated item j, and average their ratings of that item.
 The CRAN package **recommderlab** is one implementation of this idea, but our